 - Exceptions to the limit of courses for a major: Education majors and students with a double major in Geography and Geology.

 OWU General Education Requirements and Course Recommendations

-If you plan to complete one or more additional semesters at another institution before transferring to Ohio Wesleyan, consider courses you might take to fulfill requirements at both institutions.
-Here are several suggestions or recommendations:
+If you plan to complete one or more additional semesters at your current institution before transferring to Ohio Wesleyan, here are several considerations and course recommendations:

-- Do not take an overload of electives from a specific area--Social Sciences, for example--that exceed the number of required course at the Ohio Wesleyan unless they are needed to fulfill requirements at the transferring institution.
+- Do not take an overload of courses from a specific area--Social Sciences, for example--that exceed the number of required course at Ohio Wesleyan unless they fulfill requirements at your current institution.

-- Take courses from across the disciplines at your current institution--i.e., math, natural sciences, social sciences, English, arts, and language--that will fulfill distribution and competency requirements at the OWU.
+- Take courses from across the disciplines at your current institution--i.e., math, natural sciences, social sciences, English, arts, and language--that will fulfill requirements at the OWU.

-- Complete courses at the transferring school if you believe they may be equally or more challenging at the receiving institution.
+- Consider completing courses at your current school if you believe you may be more successful than if you take them at your new institution.

 - Take courses at your current institution that will transfer as upper-level courses.
 Upper-level requirement at OWU: 15 whole-unit courses numbered 250 or above.

-- Complete one or two language courses at the transferring institution.
-Note: American Sign Language courses do not fulfill OWU's language competency requirement.
+- Complete one or two introductory language courses at your current or "transferring" institution.
+Note: American Sign Language courses do not fulfill Ohio Wesleyan's language competency requirement.

 - Determine if your OWU department or program has a cap on the number of transfer courses that can be counted toward the major and have designated courses that should be completed at Ohio Wesleyan.

 Available Majors and Minors at Ohio Wesleyan University